What's On

 arts & crafts

 We’ve always been keen to promote local craftsmen and women at the Fair, both those pursuing a more traditional line, as well as those more contemporary, from photographers, jewellers and potters, those working with leather, wool, wood, slate and so on, through to thatchers, bakers and wheelwrights.
-This year the Devon Guild of Craftsmen were back on the Green exhibiting, demonstrating and providing perhaps the odd early Christmas present!
+Take a look around the huge variety of craft stalls for something to take home, or perhaps get some early Christmas shopping done!